-3-2-4 Prerequisite Exit score in Math Compass exam A multi-disciplinary course for non-science majors.
+3-2-4 Prerequisite C of higher in Math 0099

+A multi-disciplinary course for non-science majors.
 Students are introduced to fundamental principles of astronomy, biology, chemistry, geology, and physics.
 The course will focus on the scientific method and critical thinking and will include written laboratory exercises.